Definition of Hyperbole

 Making the green one red.”

 Macbeth, the tragic hero, feels the unbearable prick of his conscience after killing the king.
-He regrets his sin and believes that even the oceans of the greatest magnitude cannot wash blood of the king off his hands.
-We can notice the use of hyperbole in the given lines as how effective it is.
+He regrets his sin and believes that even the oceans of the greatest magnitude cannot wash the blood of the king off his hands.
+We can notice the effective use of hyperboles in the given lines.

 I’ll love you, dear, I’ll love you